2. UI Basics and Initial Configuration (Standard and Team)¶

 In many cases, you can use Cyber Triage with no additional configuration.
 But, this section provides an overview of things to consider.
 Sections below provide the details for any that seem relevant to you.

-If you plan to use the “Network - PsExec” feature of Cyber Triage that allows you to copy over the collection tool via PsExec, then refer to Configuring for Network - PsExec Collections.
+PsExec: If you plan to use the “Network - PsExec” feature of Cyber Triage that allows you to copy over the collection tool via PsExec, then refer to Configuring for Network - PsExec Collections.

-If you plan to customize the files that the Collector will collect, then refer to Customize File Collection.
+Custom Collector Rules: If you plan to customize the files that the Collector will collect, then refer to Customize File Collection.

-If you want to use your own Yara rules or edit the Good / Bad lists, then refer to Configure Yara Signatures or Configure Bad and Good Lists.
+Yara: If you want to use your own Yara rules or edit the Good / Bad lists, then refer to Configure Yara Signatures or Configure Bad and Good Lists.

-If your network restricts traffic based on destinations and ports, then refer to Network Traffic (Ports and Hosts Used) for details on what Cyber Triage needs.
+Firewalls: If your network restricts traffic based on destinations and ports, then refer to Network Traffic (Ports and Hosts Used) for details on what Cyber Triage needs.

-If you have a TLS intercept proxy, then you need to configure Cyber Triage so that it validates that certificate.
+Proxy: If you have a TLS intercept proxy, then you need to configure Cyber Triage so that it validates that certificate.
 Refer to Internal Intercept Proxies.

 2.2.1.
 Configuring for Network - PsExec Collections¶

-Ensure target is configured
+Ensure the target computer is configured

 NOTE: Microsoft has dropped support for Windows XP with the latest versions of PsExec.
 If you are still using Windows XP and require the Network - PsExec functionality, you will need to find an older version of PsExec (2.34 or earlier).
 Contact our support team if you need to use PsExec on XP systems.